scikit-hep/iminuit/doc/about.rst

 You can install iminuit with pip.
 It only needs a moderately recent C++ compiler on your machine.
 The Minuit2 code is bundled, so you don't need to install it separately.

-**Support for Python 2.7 to 3.5 and Numpy**
+**Support for Python 2.7 to 3.7 and PyPy-3.6 and Numpy**

 Whether you use the latest Python 3 or stick to classic Python 2, iminuit works for you.
-Numpy is supported: you can minimize functions that accept numpy arrays and get the fit results as numpy arrays.
+NumPy is supported: you can minimize functions that accept numpy arrays and get the fit results as numpy arrays.
 If you prefer to access parameters by name, that works as well!

 **Robust optimizer and error estimator**